abdullahqutob/abdullahqutob/README.md

 # 💫 About Me:
-Undergraduate Computer Science Student at the University of Exeter.<br>
+Undergraduate Computer Science Student at the University of Exeter.<br><br>
 Looking for placements<br><br>